 When life gets tough, you’re there.
 You identify individuals, families, and community groups in need of help and then work hard to provide necessary resources like information and support networks.

-But how can you adequately convey how hard you work to help others in your cover letter?
-Your social worker resume says a lot, but how can you provide a more detailed overview of your standout qualifications?
+But how do you create a cover letter that adequately conveys how hard you work to help others?
+Your social worker resume says a lot, but can you provide a more detailed overview of your standout qualifications?

 We’ve got this.
-After years of helping social workers like you develop cover letters that empower them to improve their communities, we’ve developed three social work cover letter examples to get you started!
+After years of helping social workers like you write a cover letter that empowers them to improve their communities, we’ve developed three social work cover letter examples to get you started!

 Why this cover letter works